jam53/Jam54_Launcher/Documentation/BuildingTheProject.md

 As described in [Understanding what's in the project](./WhatsInTheRepository.md), there are 2 projects in this repository, the *Jam54Launcher* and *Updater*.
 Naturally this means that we will need to build twice.

 ## Building The Jam54_Launcher
 Build the main project first, *Jam54Launcher*.
-This can be done by executing the Maven command `clean` followed by the Maven command `package` which will create an uber jar.
+This can be done by executing the Maven command `mvnw clean` followed by the Maven command `mvnw package` which will create an uber jar.
 The uber jar contains all of the dependencies required to run the Jam54 Launcher.

 This build process should result in a folder called *target* to be created, in which the uber jar `Jam54_Launcher-1.0-SNAPSHOT-jar-with-dependencies.jar` will be placed.